 At its inception, EAP was designed as a 40-credit program that could be earned concurrently with a M.S. degree in Environment & Resources (at that time called Land Resources), Urban & Regional Planning, or the La Follette School of Public Affairs.
 In response to low enrollment numbers, in 1999 EAP was modified to become a more tightly defined 18-credit certificate that could be earned concurrently with almost any graduate degree at UW–Madison.
 EAP enrollment grew as students from a wider array of programs registered for the certificate.
 In 2019, EAP leadership changed the certificate to 13 credits, making it accessible to even more students across campus.

-Eight faculty members make up our Program Faculty, including the four faculty hired from 2001–07 through the University-wide Cluster Hiring Initiative in Energy Sources and Policy (the “Energy Cluster Faculty”), Prof. Wilson, Prof. Holloway, Prof. Nemet, and Prof. Lesieutre.
+Eight faculty members make up our Program Committee, including the four faculty hired from 2001–07 through the University-wide Cluster Hiring Initiative in Energy Sources and Policy (the “Energy Cluster Faculty”): Prof. Wilson, Prof. Holloway, Prof. Nemet, and Prof. Lesieutre.
+In addition, several faculty engage with EAP as affiliate faculty.
 EAP faculty teach classes, advise students, and provide graduate student assistantships.
 EAP faculty interact with the broader UW–Madison academic community on issues related to energy technology, energy and the environment, energy economics, and energy policy.
 Cross-campus collaboration is further enhanced through the faculty’s participation in the leadership of the Wisconsin Energy Institute (WEI).